 The title of this post might seem a bit on the conceited side.
 After all, who am I to claim to be a DevOps practitioner, much less thinker?
-I will simply say that I am working to implement DevOps principles in my day to day life, am spending more than a little time reading, thinking, and writing about DevOps, and though I may not be considered a DevOps thinker today, I certainly aspire to join their ranks.
-The title, then, is a statement of aspiration, more than a statement of achievement.
+I will simply say that I am working to implement DevOps principles in my day to day life, am spending more than a little time reading, thinking,… Continue reading From support analyst to DevOps thinker

 A while back, I wrote about giving better support to users.
 This time, I’m turning the tables; here are five tips to get better support:

 Improvise, adapt, overcome has for a long time been a mantra within armed forces around the world who, when faced with gruelling challenges and little or no epuipment, have improvised to face the challenge, adapted to the challenge and lastly overcome the challenge.
 The same attitude is necessary in IT support.
 Support departments around… Continue reading Improvise, Adapt, Overcome – Evolve